dan1el789/OperatingSystem/07_synchronization/README.md

 *page 124 - MOS 4th Edition*

 ## Explain the disadvantage of disabling interrupts.
 If you disable interrupts, the user can type on the keyboard as often as he/she wants and nothing will happen.
+To come to the main disadvantage if the program never ends, you have to power off your pc to get the control back.

 ## Explain the disadvantage of strict alternation.